daniel-fudge/aws-lambda-cpp-python/README.md

 rm -fr package
 ```

-It may also be useful to update the package through the CLI with the followig command.
+It may also be useful to update the package through the CLI with the following command.
 ```bash
 aws lambda update-function-code --function-name  demo-cpp-python --zip-file fileb://package.zip
 ```

 ## Create the S3 Trigger
 From the above command or the Lambda console you will need the Lambda function ARN.
-This will replace the `lambda-arn` in the following json file.
+This will replace the `lambda-arn`
+in the following json file.

 First we add a resource policy to give s3 permission to invoke the lambda function.
-You will have to use a different S3 ARN and account ID.
+You will have to use a different S3
-See the [docs](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/lambda/add-permission.html) for a full set of options.
+ARN and account ID.
+See the [docs](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/lambda/add-permission.html)
+for a full set of options.

 ```bash
 aws lambda add-permission \
   --function-name demo-cpp-python \